pmav99/ansible-compile-grass/README.md

 #### Compilation

 You will find the compilation output in `compilation_output.txt` inside the repository directory.
-For the record, we had to redirect it to a file because the output surpassed the limits imposed by Travis.
+For the record, we had to redirect the output to a file because in case of errors in the compilation, the output surpassed the limits imposed by Travis.

 License
 -------